 Trials of the reception baseline assessment have taken place before.
 The evidence showed clearly that the data was unreliable and so the project was scrapped.
-After massive opposition to testing in KS1 and the decision to scrap SATs for 7-year-olds, the Department of Education have revived the idea and invested £10 million in the process.
+After massive opposition to testing in KS1 and the decision to scrap SATs for 7-year-olds in 2023, the Department of Education have revived the idea and invested £10 million in the process.

 In a stark demonstration of the lack of belief in the project, only one company tendered for the job because all others recognised the task as impossible.
 It seems that everyone can see that you cannot and should not measure 4-year-olds by a one-off test, except for those at the DfE.

 Unfit for purpose

 In nursery schools all over the country, parents are promised that their child’s progression to ‘Big School’ will be managed well and the nurturing environment in which they have already thrived will continue.

 Both my daughter and my friend’s son were ‘transitioned’ beautifully from one setting to another and thrived in the reception class.
 Next year will nursery leaders be able to say the same to concerned parents about their child’s transition?